coachCindy/cindydk-6cf1b/content/pages/pricing.md

         subtitle: Depends on
         title_align: left
         content: >

-          *   Depends on you and your goals.
+          *   you and your goals.

           *   Whether you want an intensive collaboration with a short time frame or stretched across weeks and months.
         content_align: center
         actions:
           - label: Save 25% when buying min.5 sessions